null

 It is generally safe to plant fruit trees, fruiting plants, trees, shrubs, and perennials.
 If they are flowering or have tender growth they may need to be covered if frost or freezing is in the forecast.

-What to do if it gets really cold?
+What if it gets really cold?

 If you have plants in hanging baskets or other containers, bring them inside.
 Covers can be used to limit frost injury (see below).
 However, protection for temperatures below 25 degrees Fahrenheit may not be possible.

 You may have noticed that plants placed under the leaf canopy of a large tree or a building overhang escape serious freeze damage, while those out in the open are killed.
 These covers contain the earth’s heat.
-On a cold night with air temperatures in the twenties, the earth’s surface at 52 degrees is like a giant heater.
-Wet soil transfers heat better than dry soil.
+On a cold night with air temperatures in the twenties, the earth’s surface at 52 degrees is like a giant heater. et soil transfers heat better than dry soil.
 Old sheets, blankets and light rugs placed over the plants may limit cold injury to annual flowers.
 Leaving air spaces between plants and covers increases insulation.
 Heavy materials that might damage the plants should be avoided.
 Also, avoid plastic.
 Plastic will transfer the cold to the plant and provides little insulating value.